Colleen is an attorney in the United States, and a solicitor on the roll in England and Wales.

 What Constitutes Tortious Assault?

 While wording might differ slightly in various texts, assault is generally defined as the intentional instilling in a plaintiff the reasonable apprehension of an immediate harmful or offensive contact.
-The plaintiff must show, to a court’s satisfaction, each of these elements have been met by the defendant’s conduct.
+The plaintiff must show, to a court’s satisfaction, that each of these elements have been met by the defendant’s conduct.

 One major complication of tort law for those beginning its study is its use of words deployed in day-to-day conversation, transformed enough to generate a degree of bewilderment when utilized in tortious terms.

 The word “apprehension”, for instance, evokes a sense of fear and alarm.
 In tortious assault, while those emotions are, in all likelihood, experienced, it is enough if the plaintiff felt a reasonable belief in some type of imminent harmful or offensive contact.